mnikam-syracuse/Task_08_Bias_Detection/README.md

 This repository implements a full, reproducible pipeline for Syracuse University OPT **Research Task 08: Bias Detection in LLM Data Narratives**.

-It uses a **SAFE simulated LLM** (no API keys) so the code can be run and shared on GitHub without secrets.
-You can later replace the simulation with real API calls if you wish.

 ## Contents